 Resign before you get fired

 Getting fired in many circumstances is never a one-minute affair.
-There will be events and situations that will eventually culminate into your firm deciding to fire you.
+There will be events and situations that will eventually culminate in your firm deciding to fire you.
 If you are good at reading the signs of time and are also capable of making independent decisions irrespective of the situation you are in, you should resign before you are fired or whenever you have a chance.
 You should also sit down and consider the repercussions of resigning vis-à-vis getting fired.
 Whilst resigning obviously gives you satisfaction and also helps maintain your ego, waiting to get fired could also be good if you are considering getting retirement benefits or gratuity.

 File for unemployment benefits

 Being employed makes you self-sufficient and gives you a healthy ego.
 Getting fired is certainly a bad thing for you at the time, but if you want to turn your fortunes around, you must think with your feet on the ground.
 Consider filing for unemployment benefits which will help you get by until you put your house in order.
-If you have an insurance cover or your finances are not in tatters then you can just go ahead and start searching for a job at your own pace.
+If you have insurance coverage or your finances are not in tatters then you can just go ahead and start searching for a job at your own pace.

 This is a harsh way to say it, but you seriously need to move on once you get fired.
 Your boss might have been a jerk but in most cases, you can’t sue the company just because your boss or supervisor was mean to you.
 Ask for advice from a good lawyer on your next best course of action.
 Now that you have time to focus on yourself – after you have emotionally settled down – ask yourself whether you were in the right job or career.
 Consider all of your past achievements and see whether you can rebrand yourself.